phplrt/docs/basics/best-practice.md

 ```

 Widening a parameter is a legal override, and the contract survives it: every
 `ReadableInterface` a caller could pass before is still accepted.
-If your code
+An
-reaches for `analyze()` as well, give it the same treatment - it takes the same
+`analyze()` of your own takes the same argument, so give it the same
-argument.
+treatment.